Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Learn about how to get financial help for lung cancer

-Stage 4 Prostate Cancer and Treatments
+Stage 4 Prostate Cancer And Treatments

 A stage 4 prostate cancer diagnosis means that cancer has spread beyond the prostate, usually to the adrenal glands, bones, lungs, or liver.